Torq Table

 The base of the table is efficient and sturdy.
 It is balanced and each leg depends on the last one and the next one to complete its form and character.
 It depends on this unity.

 Like the base, the top is composed of 3 interconnected parts that also have their own different characters.
-An inert white lacquered section (hard maple), a black lacquered section with masked prominent grain (white ash) and a clear lacquered natural section (white ash, maple cherry or walnut) as a refreshing juxtaposition.
 It’s no coincidence that the slightly menacing offset corners reach out as the design rotates.

 Around and around it goes, and we will go around with it, and even with our differences, we will manage and move forward in unity.